Skip to content

 SERVER

-2. Kryo 5.6.2 Serialization: Map entries and keys are serialized via Kryo’s high-performance binary format with object pooling to minimize GC pressure.
+2. Kryo 5.6.2 Serialization: Map entries and keys are serialized with Kryo’s binary format, using object pooling to minimize GC pressure.

 CategoryExamples

-• TcpServer — Virtual thread per connection.
-Blocks freely on I/O; JVM unmounts carrier thread automatically.
+• TCP listener — One virtual thread per connection.
+It blocks freely on I/O; the JVM unmounts the carrier thread automatically.

-Each connection is tracked by a ConnectionContext holding the negotiated TLS identity, resolved permission set, and per-connection request counters.
-ConnectionHealthMonitor closes connections that exceed the per-IP limit with TOO_MANY_CONNECTIONS.
+Each connection is tracked with the negotiated TLS identity (derived from the certificate CN), the resolved permission set, and per-connection request counters.
+The TCP listener rejects connections that exceed the bounded per-client-IP limit with a too-many-connections error.

-Production deployments demand zero-trust encryption.
-LoomCache natively supports Mutual TLS (mTLS) for cluster inner-node communication.
-Each node validates the identity of adjoining nodes before participating in Raft elections or accepting writes.
+Production deployments should authenticate and encrypt internal traffic.
+LoomCache supports Mutual TLS (mTLS) for inter-node communication.
+Each node validates the identity of its peers before participating in Raft elections or accepting writes.

 • PKCS12 keystores for identity and trust

-• Client connections support optional mTLS (requireClientAuth toggle)
+• Client connections support optional mTLS outside production; production startup requires client mTLS (requireClientAuth=true)